Find a Lender-Approved Local Conveyancer in Wellington

 Residential Landlord and Tenant Conveyancing solicitors in Wellington

-The firms listed below are a small selection of solicitors in Wellington specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The firms listed below are a small selection of solicitors in Wellington practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on service charge disputes and the right to manage

 • Davitt Jones Bould Limited, 12-14 The Crescent, Taunton, Somerset, TA1 4EB